Compile from Source

 clang comes with Xcode command line tools, and can also be installed with homebrew:

 clang can be installed with LLVM.
 Pre-built binaries can be downloaded from Download LLVM.
-Make sure to add LLVM to the system PATH as instructed.
+Make sure to choose to add

 Make sure that these binaries are in your

 PATH (the instruction will be shown after installing